nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 const dbRef = firebase.database().ref();

 // We call the `on` method here to grab the value of our Firebase database.
-// When it comes back, we store access it in our callback function via the parameter `data`. dbRef.on('value', (data) => {
+// When it comes back, we store access to it in our callback function via the parameter `data`. dbRef.on('value', (data) => {

   // We call `.val()` on our data to get the contents of our data to print out in the form of an object